nagasudhirpulla/taming_python/blog/skills/parse_arguments_in_python.md

-We can take named inputs from command line using `argparse` module Suppose we want to read a named argument say name, then user should type `--name <username>`
+We can take named inputs from command line using `argparse` module Suppose we want to read a named argument say name, then user should type `--name <username>` Suppose we want to read multiple named arguments say firstName and lastName, then user should type `--firstName <firstName> --lastName <lastName>`

 #### Example
 Create a new file named `hello.py` with the following code